paulross/PyCppContainers/docs/sphinx/source/build_test.rst

 Testing Performance
 --------------------------------

-To include all the performance tests:
+To include all the performance tests, this takes about 25 minutes:

 .. code-block:: shell